TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Content Contributor

 1. Obtain page_id (required) and updated_by_user_id (required).
+2. Use get_user to retrieve the user record.
+Then use get_permissions to retrieve the user permission.
-2. Call get_page to verify the page is currently 'published' before attempting to unpublish.
+3. Call get_page to verify the page is currently 'published' before attempting to unpublish.
-3. Call manage_pages to unpublish the page.
+4. Then use manage_pages to unpublish the page.
-4. Create an audit entry with create_new_audit_trail.
+5. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**